Named-entity recognition: Difficulties

-NER involves ambiguities.
-The same name can refer to different entities of the same type.
-For example, "JFK" can refer to the former president or his son.
-This is basically a reference resolution problem.
+NER can have reference resolution ambiguities where the same name can refer to different entities of the same type.
+For example, "JFK" can refer to the former president of the United States or his son.

 The same name can refer to completely different types.
 "JFK" might refer to the airport in New York.
-"IRA" can refer to Individual Retirement Account or International Reading Association.
+"IRA" can refer to Individual Retirement Account, International Reading Association or Irish Republican Army.

 This can be caused by metonymy.
 For example, "The White House" can refer to an organization instead of a location.

 Formal evaluation

 To evaluate the quality of an NER system's output, several measures have been defined.
 The usual measures are called precision, recall, and F1 score.
 However, several issues remain in just how to calculate those values.

 These statistical measures work reasonably well for the obvious cases of finding or missing a real entity exactly; and for finding a non-entity.
 However, NER can fail in many other ways, many of which are arguably "partially correct", and should not be counted as complete success or failures.
 For example, identifying a real entity, but: